rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 **beta_raster** (string) : The beta parameter (float) used for each cell in the model, overrides the current value in the cell. \

 ### update_ecozone_event
-(*Version 4.0*) Update all the cells matching the original ecozone to the new ecozone.
+Update all the cells matching the original ecozone to the new ecozone.

 ```YAML
 events: